Calliphora quadrimaculata: Life cycle and phenology

-New Zealand blowflies have a relatively short life cycle essentially the female deposits her eggs in a medium, with C. quadrimaculatathe medium doesn't have to be a decaying carcass it can be decaying leaf matter.
+New Zealand blowflies have a relatively short life cycle.
+The female deposits her eggs in a decaying medium, which for this blowfly species can include decaying leaf matter as well as decaying carcasses.
 After 24 hours the eggs hatch into larvae; there are three growth stages of larval development and during this period the larvae feed on either plant or animal tissues.
-After a period of eight days the larva stops feeding and leaves the area to develop into a pupa; this can be done under where larvae were feeding or a close distance away approximately 3 cm below in soil where conditions are dry.
+After a period of eight days the larva stops feeding and is ready to develop into a pupa underground; this occurs approximately 3 cm into the soil where conditions are dry, either where the larvae were feeding or a close distance away.
 The larvae empty what contents they have in their stomachs and contract to form pupae.
-Approximately two weeks after pupa development an adult fly is formed ready to mate.
-Female blowflies have a pre-egg laying period of 4–7 days and only live for approximately 2–3 weeks; in this time around 600–800 eggs are deposited, in total the whole cycle is about 20–25 days in length from egg to egg.
-The New Zealand blue blowfly predominately mates over the summer months, in particular February, because it relies on warmer temperatures for egg to adult development.
+Approximately two weeks after pupa development an adult fly is formed that is ready to mate.
+Female blowflies have a pre-egg laying period of 4–7 days and only live for approximately 2–3 weeks; in this time around 600–800 eggs are deposited, in total the entire cycle is about 20–25 days in length from egg to egg.
+The New Zealand blue blowfly predominately mates over the summer months, in particular February, because it relies on warmer temperatures for egg-to-adult development.

 Diet and foraging

-New Zealand blue blowflies feed on mostly decaying carcasses and decaying plant tissues.
-This species of blowfly are also known to pollinate species of Hebe in alpine regions so nectar from the flowers may be another source of diet.
+New Zealand blue blowflies feed mostly on decaying carcasses and decaying plant tissues.
+This species of blowfly is also known to pollinate species of hebe in alpine regions, so nectar from the flowers may be another source of diet.

 Predators, parasites, and diseases

-Calliphora quadimaculata have several different predators that include fish, spiders, frogs other bigger insects and birds.
-There was no sufficient evidence found of parasites and diseases affecting the New Zealand blowfly however they are known to be vectors for disease for conditions such as dysentery and can transfer bacterial infections from animals to humans.
-Additionally myiasis is the parasitic condition where maggots from blowflies are living in the tissue of animals and although C. quadrimaculata is not the primary cause of myiasis (other blowflies are) it can be a secondary source.
+Calliphora quadimaculata have several different predators that include fish, spiders, frogs, other bigger insects, and birds.
+There was no sufficient evidence found of parasites or diseases affecting the New Zealand blowfly, but they are known to be vectors for human diseases such as dysentery and can transfer bacterial infections from animals to humans.
+Furthermore, while C. quadrimaculata is not the primary cause of myiasis (other blowflies are), it can be a secondary source.

-Facts
+Forensics

 In terms of crime scene investigations a blowfly has the ability to get into dead buried corpses under the ground.
 Blowflies can create useful evidence during postmortem intervals of crimes, especially at murder investigations.
 Forensic investigators look to find decay that has induced blowflies to the corpse.
 Blowflies can only live in a certain temperature, so forensic scientists can use the temperature as a measure on and around the body to use for evidence or judgement with murder cases.